-Why did Cain kill Abel?
-It was premeditated murder, caused by anger, jealousy, and pride.
-John wrote, "Do not be like Cain, who belonged to the evil one and murdered his brother.
+The apostle John gives us more insight into Cain’s heart: “Do not be like Cain, who belonged to the evil one and murdered his brother.
 And why did he murder him?
 Because his own actions were evil and his brother’s were righteous” (1 John 3:12).
-The evil in his heart was further revealed when the Lord asked Cain, "Where is your brother Abel?"
-"I don’t know," he replied.
-"Am I my brother’s keeper?”
+Those who belong to the evil one will have evil actions, and those with evil actions will naturally hate those with righteous actions.
+The evil in Cain’s heart was further revealed when the Lord asked him, “Where is your brother Abel?” to which Cain replied, “I don’t know. . . .
+Am I my brother’s keeper?”
 (Genesis 4:9).
-The Lord brought a curse on Cain, and he went out from His presence.
+In this response Cain tells a stone-cold lie and shows an amazing level of insolence.